-He has also served in Tanzania, Uruguay, the Philippines, in the Secretariat of
+He has also served in Tanzania, Uruguay, the Philippines, in the Secretariat of State at the Vatican and at the Council of Europe in Strasbourg.

-In Burundi, he succeeded Irish-born Archbishop Michael Courtney, who was killed by gunmen on his way back to the nation's capital.
+In Burundi, he succeeded Archbishop Irish-born Michael Courtney, who was killed by gunmen on his way back to the nation's capital.